-A. Purpose.
+- A. Purpose.
 The purpose of this policy is to ensure the health, safety, and well-being of children.
-The College of Saint Benedict (CSB) and Saint John's University (SJU) have zero tolerance for child abuse in any form.
+The College of Saint Benedict (CSB) and Saint John's University (SJU) have zero tolerance for child abuse in any form. - B. Scope.

-B. Scope.
 This policy applies to all students, faculty, and staff of CSB and SJU.
 Other individuals or organizations engaging in or conducting activities associated with CSB and/or SJU or doing business at or with CSB and/or SJU are required to comply with the provisions of this policy, as determined by the College and University.
-The policy applies to the CSB and SJU campuses, all properties owned or leased by either CSB or SJU, and all off-campus sites at which students, faculty, or staff or other associated individuals of either institution participate in College or University sponsored activities, including study abroad programs.

-C. "Child."
-For the purposes of this policy, a "child" is any minor, defined by law as an individual under the age of 18.

-D. "Associate."
-For purposes of this policy, an "associate" is any individual or organization engaging in or conducting activities associated with CSB and/or SJU or doing business at or with CSB and/or SJU, including members of Saint John's Abbey or Saint Benedict's Monastery.
+The policy applies to the CSB and SJU campuses, all properties owned or leased by either CSB or SJU, and all off-campus sites at which students, faculty, or staff or other associated individuals of either institution participate in College or University sponsored activities, including study abroad programs.3 - C. "Child."
+For the purposes of this policy, a "child" is any minor, defined by law as an individual under the age of 18. - D. "Associate."
+For purposes of this policy, an "associate" is any individual or organization engaging in or conducting activities associated with CSB and/or SJU or doing business at or with CSB and/or SJU, including members of Saint John's Abbey or Saint Benedict's Monastery. - II.
+REQUIRED REPORTS OF MALTREATMENT OF CHILDREN (PHYSICAL ABUSE, SEXUAL ABUSE, OR NEGLECT) - A. ALL EMPLOYEES AND STUDENTS MUST REPORT SUSPECTED CHILD ABUSE TO CSB OR SJU.

-&lt;sup>3 This policy is as comprehensive as possible, but it is not possible to foresee every situation.
+3 This policy is as comprehensive as possible, but it is not possible to foresee every situation.
 If you have questions, about this policy, you should speak with a Human Rights Officer or another member of the Child Protection Team.